-But now we circle back to the question of greatness and we recall that while Sarron and Ross represented formidable opponents, the former was a solid underdog and the latter was well past his best days.
+But now we circle back to the question of greatness and we recall that while Sarron and Ross represented formidable opponents, the former was a solid underdog and the latter was past his best days.
 Ambers was a different story.
 Young, game and in his prime, the champion had more than proven his mettle with wins over Tony Canzoneri, Jimmy Vaughn, Baby Arizmendi and Pedro Montanez.
 Bottom line: Ambers was great and he was going to do all he could to test the greatness of Armstrong.
-That he did and thus the first Armstrong vs Ambers clash was a 15 round classic, one of the truly great battles in ring history.
+That he did and thus the first Armstrong vs Ambers clash was a fifteen round classic, one of the truly great battles in ring history.

 The early rounds saw Armstrong the aggressor, setting a wicked pace and out-working Ambers with his whirling, non-stop attack and at the end of round five a powerful right to the jaw put Ambers down but the bell saved him from having to beat the count.
 Round six saw Armstrong in command and administering a heavy battering and a big right hand put Ambers down again, this time for a count of eight.
 When Lou rose Henry was all over him, pressuring relentlessly and pounding home vicious body blows.